Guided Tissue Regeneration New York City and Manhattan

-Guided tissue regeneration helps New York City periodontitis patients “build” or “grow” new jawbone tissue, making their mouths healthier and greatly reduces their risk of losing teeth to periodontitis.
+Guided tissue regeneration helps New York City and Manhattan periodontitis patients “build” or “grow” new jawbone tissue, making their mouths healthier and greatly reduces their risk of losing teeth to periodontitis.
 By growing new jawbone tissue, the bone is able to fuse around the root of the tooth, making it sturdy and stable and unlikely to fall out or require a tooth removal.

 What is the Guided Tissue Regeneration Procedure Like?